 Worsley was charged with multiple felonies and ultimately incarcerated, kicking off a series of events so stressful he eventually suffered a stroke.
 Experts note Worsley’s story is a common example of how racism continues to drive the war on cannabis.
 For people of color, this often means a vicious cycle of arrests, incarceration, poverty, and dramatically negative effects on overall health and quality of life.

 While an enormous number of Americans continue to experience the devastating effects of criminalization, cannabis is creating a thriving wellness industry for others in legalized states — and government regulation is poised to become a major national debate.

 - Legalizing marijuana may not prevent opioid-related deaths

 - In China, 2,500-year-old evidence of cannabis smoking

 Watch On Your Schedule:

-This episode will be available on demand concurrent with broadcast on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku streaming devices, Apple TV, Android TV, Amazon Fire TV, Samsung Smart TV, Chromecast and VIZIO.
+This episode is available on demand on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku streaming devices, Apple TV, Android TV, Amazon Fire TV, Samsung Smart TV, Chromecast and VIZIO.